Acid Rain

 Conclusion

-1. Which gas is NOT a major contributor to acid rain?
+1. Which gas is NOT a major contributor to acid rains?

 A. Sulfur dioxide